 Click or tap on the option you prefer and it is executed.
 However, there is no checkbox for setting that action as the default for that type of media.
 To change the default, you need to go to the AutoPlay window and follow the instructions shared in earlier sections.

-As you can see the AutoPlay feature is very useful and easy to use.
+As you can see the AutoPlay feature is useful and easy to use.
 Configuring its behavior takes just a couple seconds and it can boost your productivity when working with different types of media and devices.
-If you have any questions about the way it works, don't hesitate to leave a comment.
+If you have any questions about the way it works, don't hesitate to leave a comment using the form below.